picfab/picfab-fabienpicard_12_22032021.github.io/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+If your server is not on `http://localhost:3002/`
+You have to change the url for the API in file `src/Controller/dataApp.js`

 The page will reload if you make edits.\
 You will also see any lint errors in the console.